Mariano-Florentino Cuéllar

-Mariano-Florentino "Tino" Cuéllar (born July 27, 1972) is an American scholar, jurist, and nonprofit executive currently serving as the 10th president of the Carnegie Endowment for International Peace.
-He was previously a justice of the Supreme Court of California, the Stanley Morrison Professor of Law at Stanford University and director of Stanford's Freeman Spogli Institute for International Studies, and an executive branch appointee in the Clinton, Obama, and Biden administrations.
-His publications address problems in American public law, international affairs and international law, artificial intelligence, public health and safety law, and institutions and organizations.
-He has served on the State Department's Foreign Affairs Policy Board and the President's Intelligence Advisory Board.
-A member of the American Academy of Arts and Sciences and the National Academy of Sciences Committee on the Social and Ethical Implications of Computing Research, he serves as chair of the board of the William and Flora Hewlett Foundation.
-He was born in Northern Mexico.
+Mariano-Florentino "Tino" Cuéllar (born July 27, 1972) is an American scholar, jurist, former public official, and nonprofit executive serving as the Cameron Schrier Family Professor of Law at Stanford University and Chief Global Affairs Officer at Anthropic.
+He was previously the 10th president of the Carnegie Endowment for International Peace, a justice of the Supreme Court of California, the director of Stanford's Freeman Spogli Institute for International Studies, and an executive branch appointee in the Clinton, Obama, and Biden administrations.
+He has published widely on democracy and public law, artificial intelligence, and international affairs, and served on the President's Intelligence Advisory Board.
+He has chaired the board of the William & Flora Hewlett Foundation and serves on the Harvard Corporation.

 Early life and education

 Cuéllar was born in Matamoros, Tamaulipas, Mexico.
-He attended schools in Mexico and the United States, including a Catholic school in Brownsville, Texas.
+He attended schools in Mexico and the U.S., including a Catholic school in Brownsville, Texas.
 At age 14, he immigrated with his family to Calexico, California, where he attended and later graduated from Calexico High School.

-He graduated with a Bachelor of Arts, magna cum laude, from Harvard University in 1993, a Juris Doctor degree from Yale Law School in 1997, and a Doctor of Philosophy degree in political science from Stanford University in 2000.
-When he was in law school, Cuéllar co-founded a not-for-profit organization providing opportunities for students to teach English in under-served communities, and spent summers working at the U.S. Senate and the President's Council of Economic Advisers.
+Cuéllar graduated with a Bachelor of Arts, magna cum laude, from Harvard University in 1993, a Juris Doctor degree from Yale Law School in 1997, and a Doctor of Philosophy degree in political science from Stanford University in 2000.
+In law school, Cuéllar co-founded a not-for-profit organization providing opportunities for students to teach English in underserved communities, and spent summers working at the U.S. Senate and the President's Council of Economic Advisers.